SabreBirdOne/BlasterBrowser/docs/database_schema.md

 That's already a great starting point for a database schema.

 **Natural description of data**
+A lot of the description below may sound very obvious to us as hobbyists.
+I'm writing it this way to explicitly make the data modeling clear for development.

 So the BlasterBrowser's database should contain blaster data as the main concern.
 Blasters have a variety of attributes inherent to the design.

-A blaster usually has only one name.
+- A blaster usually has only one name.
 If a blaster is derived from another, I think we should treat it as a standalone blaster.
+So we can use blaster name to uniquely identify it.
-A blaster's launch mechanism includes springer, flywheeler, HPA, string, or AEB (or more?).
+- A blaster's launch mechanism includes springer, flywheeler, HPA, string, or AEB (or more?).
-A blaster build can be 3D printed or injection molded, or both, but let's say we decide the build based on which material takes up the majority of the blaster.
+- A blaster build can be 3D printed or injection molded, or both, but let's say we decide the build based on which material takes up the majority of the blaster.
-A blaster's length is a worthy attribute, to determine which playstyles it may support.
+- A blaster's length (in milimeters) is a worthy attribute, to determine which playstyles it may support.
-A blaster can be magazine fed or not.
+- A blaster can be magazine fed or not.
 For blasters that can operate regardless of being magazine fed, we decide that it is magazine fed.
-A blaster can be fed via mag-in-grip or not.
+- A blaster can be fed via mag-in-grip or not.
-A blaster can be a true pistol or not.
+- A blaster can be a true pistol or not.
-Finally, for contigency and more information, every blaster has a minimal description.
+- Finally, for contigency and more information, every blaster has a minimal description.

-I have been avoiding costs and site listings, so I'll address them now.

-The hobby have many shops, where each shop has a name and a link to the shop in general.
-Shops are uniquely identified by name.
+The hobby have many shops:
+- Each shop has a name that uniquely identifies it.
+- A link to the shop in general also uniquely identifies it.
+- For the sake of simplicity, if we can buy blasters from an individual hobbyist, we can also consider the person as a shop in the database.

-The
+The hobby has blaster listings.
+- Each listing can contain many blasters
+- Each listing has a price.
+If the price is variable from a listing, we can find a special number to indicate that.
+- Each listing has a link, which is unique in the database.

+A shop can have have many listings.
+A listing can only be from one shop (especially when the listing's link links back to a webpage of the shop)

+A blaster listing can have many different blasters (I don't know, maybe a deal?).
+Also, it is possible that the same blaster can be in many listings (very commonly so!)